 “There were plenty of days when I wanted to throw in the towel; yet I was determined to master this unique art.”

-Newborn photographer Facebook groups proved to be a goldmine of free information.
+Newborn photographer Facebook groups proved to be a goldmine of free information and tips.
 I spent hours each day devouring words of wisdom from the experienced pros.
 Unabashedly requesting constructive criticism of my images, I made small improvements as I learned from each shoot.

 At that point, I raised my pricing to $100 per shoot, which included five digital images.
 Each additional image was $25, or the entire gallery could be purchased for $250.